As-if-Newaz/Adopt-a-Paw-Pet-adoption-center/README.md

 -Update validation so that no null or default values get recorded in any circumstances

--Safe delete mechanism where none of the record is actually deleted by the status of the entity changes
+-Safe delete mechanism where none of the record is actually deleted but the status of the entity changes

 -Auto default value submission upon specific user action.